 Under HOOP 64, the Sponsored Projects Administration Contracts team is responsible for the review, negotiation, and acceptance of all contracts for sponsored and other sponsored activities at the University.

 This internal review process is necessary to ensure that all sponsored project documentation concurs with the mission of the University and adheres to all applicable federal, state, and institutional policies and guidelines.
-The review process allows OSP to assure potential sponsors that time and cost commitments are appropriate and all compliance issues (e.g., human subjects, animal use, export controls, conflicts of interest) are adequately addressed.
+The review process allows Contracts to assure potential sponsors that time and cost commitments are appropriate and all compliance issues (e.g., human subjects, animal use, export controls, conflicts of interest) are adequately addressed.

-OSP reviews and negotiates all sponsored projects contracts, including confidential disclosure agreements (sometimes called non-disclosure agreements), material transfer agreements, lab study agreements, sponsored research agreements (including clinical trial agreements), and subcontracts.
+Contracts reviews and negotiates all sponsored projects contracts, including confidential disclosure agreements (sometimes called non-disclosure agreements), material transfer agreements, lab study agreements, sponsored research agreements (including clinical trial agreements), and subcontracts.

 - The project is assigned for review to the department's Sponsored Projects Specialist (SPS).

 - The draft agreement and sponsor contact information should be sent to the SPS so any necessary negotiations with the sponsor can be conducted.